chenyuanqi/elasticsearch/README.md

 ```bash
 composer require chenyuanqi/elasticsearch
 ```
 After that, run composer update to install this package.
-Add now, the service provider to app/config/app.php, within the providers array.
+Actually, it was finished but in ***laravel5*** that you still let the service provider to app/config/app.php, within the providers array.
 ```php
 'providers' => [
 	// elasticsearch service